Wednesday has been deadliest day in reported coronavirus deaths in US

 “I think April for California would be sooner than any of the experts that I talked to would believe is possible,” he said.

 The state reported a teenager may have died from coronavirus Tuesday.
-While the Los Angeles County Public Health Department said there may be another explanation, the teen could be the first juvenile to die from Covid-19 in the US.
+While the Los Angeles County Public Health Department said there may be another explanation, the teen could be the first juvenile to die from Covid-19 in the United States.

 In Louisiana, which Gov. John Bel Edwards said is experiencing the fastest growth rate of cases in the world, residents have been ordered to stay home until April 12.